May 13, 2013

 In every generation, the Gospel message faces threats from both outside and inside the Church.
 In this message from the book of Jude, Alistair Begg underscores that commitment to the Gospel must never be marked by proud indifference.
-We must contend for the Gospel, but our efforts must be motivated by love for God, concern for our brothers and sisters, and compassion for the lost.
+While we must contend for the Gospel, our efforts must be motivated by love for God, concern for our brothers and sisters, and compassion for the lost.

 Sermon Transcript: Print

 “Jude, a servant of Jesus Christ and brother of James,

 “To those who are called, beloved in God the Father and kept for Jesus Christ:

 “May mercy, peace, and love be multiplied to you.

 “Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints.
 For certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ.

 “Now I want to remind you, although you once fully knew it, that Jesus, who saved a people out of the land of Egypt, afterward destroyed those who did not believe.
 And the angels who did not stay within their own position of authority, but left their proper dwelling, he has kept in eternal chains under gloomy darkness until the judgment of the great day—just as Sodom and Gomorrah and the surrounding cities, which likewise indulged in sexual immortality and pursued unnatural desire, serve as an example by undergoing a punishment of eternal fire.